ULHPC/tutorials/gpu/openacc/OpenACC-Tutorial/README.md

 * On the GPU, the cores are grouped and called "Streaming Multiprocessor - SM"
 * Even on the Nvidia GPU, it has a "Tensor Process Unit - TPU" to handle the AI/ML computations in an optimized way
-* GPU are based on the "Single Instruction Multiple Threads"
+* GPUs are based on the "Single Instruction Multiple Threads"
-* Threads are executed in a group on the GPU, typically they have 32 threads.
-  This is called "warps" on the Nividia GPU and "wavefronts" on the AMD GPU.
+* Threads are executed in a group on the GPU, typically they have 32 threads This is called "warps" on the Nividia GPU and "wavefronts" on the AMD GPU

 #### CPU vs GPU